elyzion/redusa/README.md

 # Redusa

-Redusa is a simple high score system backend API for games.
+Redusa is a simple high score backend API for games.
 It is written in Rust, a language developed by Mozilla.

 # Description